JSS (The Walking Dead): Plot

 In the watch tower, Spencer sees a truck approaching the fence and fires on it, killing the driver but inadvertently activating the truck's horn.
 He goes down to shut it off and runs into Morgan.
 Spencer informs Morgan of the Wolf attack but is too scared to fight.
 As panic ensues, Carol quickly arms herself and kills several of the attackers, before disguising herself as a Wolf.
 Morgan meets up with Carol, and she realizes that the Wolves do not have any firearms.
-The two of them head for the armory in order to prevent the Wolves from looting it.
+Carol goes to the armory to stock up on firearms.

 Maggie leaves Deanna in Spencer's care before joining the battle.
 Carl rescues Ron from a Wolf, but Ron refuses to go inside the house with Carl and Enid.
 Jessie kills a Wolf who breaks into her house just as Ron enters the house.

 Morgan breaks off to save Gabriel, and Carol continues alone, killing many Wolves along the way.
 Carol secures the armory and distributes guns to the surviving Alexandrians.
 She executes a Wolf that Morgan had taken prisoner, and Morgan openly disagrees with Carol's belief that the Wolves must be killed.
 Morgan separates from the group again and runs into another group of Wolves, led by one he had previously encountered.
 However, Morgan convinces the Wolves to retreat by pointing out that the Alexandrians have guns and they do not.

 In the aftermath of the battle, Rosita and Aaron kill several Wolves, and upon inspecting one of the corpses, Aaron finds his backpack full of recruiting materials (which he'd left behind when escaping a zombie horde at the food factory) and realizes the Wolves found Alexandria because of him.
 Despite their best efforts, Denise is unable to save Holly.
 Denise tells Tara and Eugene that she wants to be left alone, and Tara reminds her to destroy Holly's brain.

 Meanwhile, Morgan is ambushed by the other Wolf he had previously encountered.
 The Wolf taunts Morgan for not killing him when he had the chance, and Morgan subdues him before knocking him unconscious.
 Carl finds a farewell note from Enid, that reads "Just Survive Somehow".
 Later, Morgan and Carol cross paths on the street and keep walking.